karbachinsky/secret_santa_roulette/README.md

 Each of your friend will have a person to gift.
 Roulette allows to markdown love relations between friends in special file to prevent uninteresting gift relations.

+### Why should i use it?
+There are many online secret santa generators in web, but this one has several features outperforming current solutions:
+1. Considering love relations.
+None of current online generators can do it.
+2. Convenient friends file format.
+No inputs, no forms.
+Just one file with one user per line.
+3. Speed.
+It works very fast even with thousands of users.

 ### How to build?
 1. Download project from github.
 2. To build the utility you have to check whether *cmake* and *boost* library are installed.